datap/datap/spec.md

 - Version: 0.1
 - Date: 2016-04-17
 - License:

+## Table of Contents

 ## Scope

-datap is a format to define configurable, modular data processing pipes.
+datap is a YAML format to define configurable, modular data processing pipes.

 ## Definitions